 NIMHD Financial Management Plan for Grant Awards

 NIMHD does not have a strict pay line and takes several factors into consideration when funding decisions are made.
 These include:

-- Scientific and technical merit of the proposed project, as determined by scientific peer review in the context of NIMHD priorities and areas of funding
+- Scientific and technical merit of the proposed project, as determined by scientific peer review in the context of NIMHD priorities and areas of funding.

-- National Advisory Council on Minority Health and Health Disparities (NACMHD) recommendations
+- National Advisory Council on Minority Health and Health Disparities (NACMHD) recommendations.

-- Overall programmatic portfolio balance and need such as scientific gaps and needs, areas of special interest to the NIMHD, underrepresented scientific areas in NIMHD’s portfolio, and overlap with existing programs
+- Overall programmatic portfolio balance and need such as scientific gaps and needs, areas of special interest to the NIMHD, underrepresented scientific areas in NIMHD’s portfolio, and overlap with existing programs.

-- Potential for highly innovative scientific impact in advancing the science of minority health and health disparities
+- Potential for highly innovative scientific impact in advancing the science of minority health and health disparities.

 To maximize available resources for new research grants, NIMHD competing R01 awards for established investigators will be subject to programmatic adjustments from the Initial Review Group (IRG) and NACMHD recommended levels.
 These adjustments will take into consideration the overall scientific and technical merit of the grant application, comments in the summary statement, the cost of the proposed research, other resources available for related research projects, and program priorities.
-NIMHD will reduce R01 competing awards for established investigators in FY 2019 by an average of 10% to 15% within the general allocation based on review of individual applications.
+NIMHD will reduce R01 competing awards for established investigators in FY 2021 by an average of up to 15% within the general allocation based on review of individual applications.

 Consistent with the NIH NGRI, NIMHD seeks to encourage the stable integration of early stage investigators (ESIs) into the scientific research workforce.
-In support of this, NIMHD competing R01 awards for ESIs in FY 2019 will generally be funded at 100% of the IRG and NACMHD recommended levels.
+In support of this, NIMHD competing R01 awards for ESIs in FY 2021 will generally be funded at 100% of the IRG and NACMHD recommended levels.

-NIMHD will generally fund non-competing continuation awards (Type 5s) in FY 2019 at the full committed levels.
+NIMHD will generally fund non-competing continuation awards (Type 5s) in FY 2021 at the full committed levels.